 A large majority of the world’s states (166 of the 193 UN member states) have a unitary system of government.

-Example of Unitary government system
+Example of a Unitary government system

 Unlike Spain and Great Britain, where we are talking about different ethnic groups united within one state, in Italy, we can talk about a more or less homogeneous ethnic group with significant regional characteristics.
 It is traditionally accepted that a specific civilizational and social conflict exists in Italy between the North and the South.
 This is difficult to deny, especially given the ever-growing popularity of political forces that in one way or another call for a secession of the North of Italy.